 Key takeaways:

-- Agentic AI systems in banking can deliver significant productivity gains and substantial annual savings by autonomously managing complex workflows, from credit decisions to regulatory compliance.
+- Agentic AI systems in banking deliver significant productivity gains and substantial annual savings by autonomously managing complex workflows.

 - Financial institutions must implement robust three-lines-of-defense frameworks covering model risk, operational security, and regulatory compliance to safely deploy agentic AI in sensitive banking environments.

-- Leading banks are achieving 25-40% faster loan approvals and 45-65% reduction in manual trade finance processing, creating significant competitive advantages over traditional institutions.
+- Leading banks are achieving 25-40% faster loan approvals and 45-65% reduction in manual trade finance processing.

 - Successful implementation requires a phased 18-36 month roadmap progressing from governance foundations to controlled deployment and finally competitive differentiation.